usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Technical/identity.md

 - Ability to uniquely identify a remote IoT device.
 - Ability for the IoT device to support a unique device ID (e.g., to allow it to be linked to the person or process assigned to use the IoT device).

-## Actions Based on Device Identity
+## Actions Based on Device Identification

 Actions that can occur based on or using the identity of the device.
 Elements that may be necessary: